OnnoH/toolbox/recipes/MSSQLOnMacOSDocker.md

 and build it via `docker build -t my-mssql .`.

 If you're on a Silicon Mac the use of `sqlpackage` inside a container will probably end with a `Segmentation fault` which is not good.
+No solution is available thus far, but the utility can be installed locally (see below).

 ## Export & Import